fox-daniel/iterative_methods_blog/src/iterative_methods_part_3.md

     rng: Pcg64,
 }
 ```
-The state includes the underlying `I`, the reservoir sampling which is a `Vec<T>`, and the capacity of the reservoir.
-Before discussing the other variables, let's not that `reservoir` is public because this part of state constitutes the items of the new `StreamingIterator` that is produced.
-The remaining parts of state are a weight `w`, a skip size `skip`, and a choice of a random number generator (rng).
+The state includes the underlying `I`, the reservoir sample which is a `Vec<T>`, and the capacity of the reservoir.
+Before discussing the other variables, let's note that `reservoir` is public because this part of state constitutes the items of the new `StreamingIterator` that are produced.
+The remaining parts of state, which are for internal use only, are a weight `w`, a skip size `skip`, and a choice of a random number generator `rng`.
 The rng can be selected when applying the adaptor or set as `None` to use the default.
 Selecting the rng can be important.
 For example, for running tests you may want to use a seeded rng so that behavior is reproducible and aids debugging.
 To understand the weight and skip size, let's look at the implementation of the `advance` method that is required of all `StreamingIterator`s.

 To create the first reservoir, we simply fill it with the first `capacity` elements.
 That is accomplished in the first arm of the conditional `if` statement: until the reservoir is full to capacity we add each subsequent item of the stream to it.
 The items added are `clone()`s of the items from the stream.